kubernetes/community/sig-storage/1.3-retrospective/README.md

 2. Establish a formal exception process for merging large changes after feature complete dates.
   * Status: [Drafted as of 1.4](https://github.com/kubernetes/features/blob/master/EXCEPTIONS.md)

 Kubernetes is an incredibly fast moving project, with hundreds of active contributors creating a solution that thousands of organization rely on.
 Stability, trust, and openness are paramount in both the product and the community around Kubernetes.
-We undertook this retrospective effort to learn from the 1.3 release’s shipping delay.
+We undertook this retrospective effort to learn from the 1.3 release's shipping delay.
 These action items and other work in the upcoming releases are part of our commitment to continually improve our project, our community, and our ability to deliver production-grade infrastructure platform software.